 Administration.
 LPHA shall not use more than 10% of the Title V funds awarded for a particular MCAH Service on indirect costs.
 For purposes of this Agreement, indirect costs are defined as “costs incurred by an organization that are not readily identifiable but are nevertheless necessary to the operation of the organization and the performance of its programs.”
 These costs include, but are not limited to, “costs of operating and maintaining facilities, for administrative salaries, equipment, depreciation, etc.” in accordance with Title V, Section 504 [42 USC 704(d)].

-Sliding Fee Scale.
-If any charges are imposed upon a client for the provision of health services assisted by the State under this Program Element, such charges: (1) will be pursuant to a public sliding fee schedule of charges, (2) will not be imposed with respect to services provided to low- income mothers and children, and (3) will be adjusted to reflect the income, resources, and family size of the client provided the services, in accordance with Title V, Section 505 [42 USC 705 (5) (D)].

-Fees.
-Use of any fees collected for these services shall be dedicated to such services.

 Medicaid Application.
 Title V of the Social Security Act mandates that all maternal and child health-related programs identify and provide application assistance for pregnant women and children potentially eligible for Medicaid services.
-LPHA must collaborate with OHA to develop the specific procedures that LPHA will implement to provide Medicaid application assistance to pregnant women and children who receive MCAH Services supported in whole or in part with funds provided under this Agreement and who are potentially eligible for Medicaid services, according to Title V Section 505 [42 USC 705.
+LPHA must collaborate with OHA to develop the specific procedures that LPHA will implement to provide Medicaid application assistance to pregnant women and children who receive MCAH Services supported in whole or in part with funds provided under this Agreement and who are potentially eligible for Medicaid services, according to Title V Section 505 [42 USC 705].

 MCAH Funds.
 MCAH funds shall be used for any service or activity described in this Program Element according to the following limitations: